oroinc/documentation/user_doc/back_office/system/integrations/dotmailer/dotmailer_configuration.rst

 Install Extension
 -----------------

 To configure dotmailer integration, ensure that you have the dotmailer extension installed in your application.
-For installation instructions, click `here <https://marketplace.orocrm.com/package/orocrm-dotmailer-integration/>`_.
+For installation instructions, click |here3|.

 .. _user-guide-dotmailer-configuration--dotmailer-side: